Foreign Exchange Compliance Colombia Property - Lynceus Law Firm

 DIAN and Exchange Regulation Penalties

-Colombia’s foreign exchange regime is supervised jointly by the Banco de la República and DIAN.
+Colombia's foreign exchange regime is jointly supervised by the Banco de la República and DIAN.
 Incorrect channeling of foreign funds whether through ignorance or convenience can be classified as a foreign exchange violation.
 Penalties range from warnings to fines based on the value of the transaction.
 We ensure the transfer is handled correctly so no penalty exposure exists.

 4x1000 Tax - What It Means for Your Transfer